DataDog/hiring-engineers/answers.md

 Next we need to integrate PostgreSQL with Datadog using Datadog's provided integration.
 We'll start by first adding a postgres.yaml file in the agent's conf.d directory.
 To do so follow these commands in the command-line:
 ```
-$ open ~/.datadog-agent/conf.d/
+$ cd ~/.datadog-agent/conf.d/
 $ touch postgres.yaml
 ```

 You can read about this step and more regarding integrations here: <https://docs.datadoghq.com/integrations/postgres/>

-Now lets go to
-<https://app.datadoghq.com/account/settings#integrations/postgres> to create the integration.
+Now lets go to <https://app.datadoghq.com/account/settings#integrations/postgres> to create the integration.
 Follow the instructions to install the integration.

 #{show postgres_integration}

 #### Creating a custom agent check
 Lets check out the documentation for creating a custom check:
 <https://docs.datadoghq.com/agent/agent_checks/#directory-structure>

-Follow the instructions below: (just change the metric name in python file to my_metric instead of 'hello.world' and change the value to 500):
+Follow the instructions below: (just change the metric name in python file to my_metric instead of 'hello.world' and change the value to 500).

+- Create a my_check.yaml file in the conf.d folder located at /opt/datadog-agent/etc/conf.d

+- Create a my_check.py file in the checks.d folder located at /opt/datadog-agent/etc/checks.d

 #{show creating_check}

 Stop the agent then restart it in the console.
 Then go to the metric summary board in Datadog.